sims-bit/project_three/README.md

 3. Features

+    Homepage
+    Navigation Bar
+    Fixed Footer
+    Create a blog post
+    Create, edit and delete comments on blog posts

 Core Functionality Overview
 User Authentication and Authorization
 CRUD Operations
 User Interaction Features
 Navigation Structure

 Future Feature Roadmap

+    Profile Pages for Users
+    Enable users to search blog posts through the navbar

 4. Data Model

 Database Schema Diagram

-Entity Relationships
+    The diagram illustrates the following relationships:
+    - One Author/ User can have many posts.
+One - Many
+    - One Post can have many comments.
+One - Many Entity Relationships
 Data Structure Explanation
 Model-View-Controller Implementation